 So there you are; we complained about the lack of refinement and performance in the 1.8 hybrid, Toyota listened and now we've got this powertrain.
 Furthermore, it is linked to a six-speed Sequential Shiftmatic transmission with steering wheel-mounted paddles, which sounds to us like 'not a CVT', which can only be a good thing.

 Toyota makes great play about the driving dynamics of the Corolla, citing the TNGA GA-C platform as the reason behind its sharpness.
 The key features are high torsional rigidity, multilink suspension at the rear, new shock absorbers, revised front suspension geometry, optional Adaptive Variable Suspension switchable dampers and the Corolla's aerodynamic shape.
-There have also been significant works on improving the suppression of NVH (noise, vibration and harshness), such as great wads of sound-deadening and hidden features, like the steering wheel pad, aiming to reduce vibrations.
+There has also been significant work on improving the suppression of NVH (noise, vibration and harshness), such as great wads of sound-deadening and hidden features, like the steering wheel pad, aiming to reduce vibration.